eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

     lost the right to drive because of medical reasons or severe traffic violations.
-Such a User may refuse to trigger the re-issuance process because they want to continue using their existing PID or attestation with the ‘old’ values.
+Such a User may refuse to trigger the re-issuance process because they want to continue using their existing PID or attestation with the 'old' values.
 Obviously, the PID Provider or Attestation Provider can (and should) revoke the existing PID or attestation.
 But this implies that they should have a policy determining how they will deal with situations like this.